Mnyu/parallel-asynchronous-using-java/notes/02_threads_futture_forkjoin.md

 - Thread API nowadays can be considered as very low level API.
 - Easy to introduce complexity in code when trying to implement Async operations using Thread API.
 - Threads, in general, are expensive.
-    - Because threads have their won runtime-stack, memory, registers etc.
+    - Because threads have their own runtime-stack, memory, registers etc.
     - This is the reason why creating and destroying the thread is an expensive process.

-### ThreadPool, ExecutorService & Future :
+## ThreadPool, ExecutorService & Future :

-### ThreadPool
+## ThreadPool

 - To overcome the limitations of Threads (majorly the expensive creation & destruction of threads), Thread Pool was created.
 - ```Thread Pool : group of threads that are created and readily available to handle any work submitted to them.```
-- Thread Pool will typically have a ```work queue``` and thread pull new work from that queue.
+- Thread Pool will typically have a ```work queue``` and threads pull new work from that queue.

-- Thread Pool Size considerations:
+- **Thread Pool Size considerations:**
   - **CPU intensive tasks** (Complex mathematical calculation or any algorithm related computation), then
     - ```Thread Pool Size = No of Cores```
-    - Because at ny given time, the number of tasks that can be run in parallel = no of cores in the machine.
+    - Because at any given time, the number of tasks that can be run in parallel = no of cores in the machine.
   - **I/O intensive tasks** (REST API calls or DB calls), then
     - ```Thread Pool Size > No of Cores```
     - Because the thread executing the task will be waiting for the most part.